 Gender and early modern war is a research theme which emerged from my Leverhulme-funded work.
 I am now working on a study of 245 letters written by a noblewoman who took part in the attack on Brescia in 1512 and together with my colleague Dr Sarah Cockram I co-organised a workshop in Edinburgh on 'Women, Weapons, and War', which addressed gender and war during the ancient, medieval, and early modern periods: http://research.shca.ed.ac.uk/www-workshop/

-Thanks to a University of Sydney Partnership Collaboration award Dr Cockram and I are co-organising with Dr John Gagné (Sydney) two workshops (in Edinburgh and Sydney) on 'Shadow Agents of War', which will consider overlooked fighters and foragers (especially women and children); key organizers (heralds, land surveyors, bureaucrats); service workers (sappers, surgeons, armourers, merchants, arms dealers); and traditionally marginalised groups (bandits, refugess, and animals).
-It is hoped that this project will help to transform the way we think about early modern warfare: https://research.shca.ed.ac.uk/shadow-agents-of-war/
+Thanks to a University of Sydney Partnership Collaboration award Dr Cockram and I organised with Dr John Gagné (Sydney) two workshops (in Edinburgh and Sydney) on 'Shadow Agents of War', which considered overlooked fighters and foragers (especially women and children); key organizers (heralds, land surveyors, bureaucrats); service workers (sappers, surgeons, armourers, merchants, arms dealers); and traditionally marginalised groups (bandits, refugess, and animals).
+See: https://research.shca.ed.ac.uk/shadow-agents-of-war/

 Finally, I have also maintained my interest in sixteenth-century religious history and have completed a contribution to the Brill Companion to Vittoria Colonna edited by Abigail Brundin, Tatiana Crivelli, and Maria Serena Sapegno, which appeared in 2016.